 The body can use two types of ketones as energy sources, acetoacetate and D-β-hydroxybutyrate.
 (The β sign means “beta”.)
 D-β-hydroxybutyrate is a reduced form of acetoacetate converted to an alcohol group.

 Perfect Keto provides a great graphic showing the differences.

 *Sufficient protein consumption is determined by your activity levels.
 Typically, the more active you are or the more intensity you exercise with the more protein you’ll need.

 I’m going to do my best to avoid getting crazy sciency on you.
 Basically, when you eat carbs your body produces the easiest molecule to use for energy, glucose, and insulin which acts as glucoses chauffeur taking it around your body.

 When glucose is being used for energy fat is not needed and will be stored.
-Our bodies don’t carry around much stored glucose because it’s rather heavy.
+Our bodies don’t carry around much-stored glucose because it’s rather heavy.
 Instead, our body prefers to store most of our excess energy as body fat.
-An excess energy – in this case glucose – is stored as body fat.
+Excess energy – in this case, glucose – is stored as body fat.

 THE BENEFITS OF A KETOGENIC DIET

 The biggest benefits of the ketogenic diet have been shown in children with epilepsy, people with Parkinson’s, Alzheimer’s, and cancer patients.
 Outside of disease management, the keto diet has been shown to also be helpful with:

 - Improved triglyceride levels and cholesterol levels associated with an arterial buildup